Enterprise NCC-1701

 I built a central cylinder with studs facing each direction and then put plates with curved slope pieces on the outside.
 To support the weight of the warp nacelles, I built a support from the saucer to the nacelles (so no weight is on the SNOT section).

 The next challenge was the warp nacelles.
 Like Discovery, this is a fairly large MOC making the nacelles heavy and requiring a lot of support.
 This was difficult to accomplish while maintaining the gap in the center of the pylons (one of the most standout changes in the reimagined Enterprise).
-I put in as much support as I could and then settled for putting additional stands on the nacelles.
+There are lots and lots of hinge elements!

 Gallery